NEW YORK (PRWEB) December 13, 2019

 The Volcker Alliance advances effective management of government to achieve results that matter to citizens.
 Our founder, Paul A. Volcker, envisioned a public sector workforce with the experience, preparation, and commitment to ensure that government is accountable and delivers with excellence.
 Visit volckeralliance.org to learn more.
 Follow us on social media @VolckerAlliance and subscribe to the Volcker Alliance newsletter for the latest news and developments.
 The Volcker Alliance is a 501(c)(3) organization.

-Read the full story at http://www.prweb.com/releases/2018/04/prweb15442435.htm
+Read the full story at https://www.prweb.com/releases/the_volcker_alliance_and_city_university_of_new_york_celebrate_inaugural_winners_of_the_paul_a_volcker_careers_in_government_essay_contest/prweb16786265.htm